VistaCareTech/vistacare_communications_docs/docs/bracebridge.md

 The following steps will allow you to execute the Bracebridge Tracker functionality:

-1. On the VistaCare Plugin go to `Bracebridge --> Bracebridge Tracker`.
+1. On the VistaCare Communications Plugin go to `Bracebridge --> Bracebridge Tracker`.
 2. Fill the following options:

     * FSA Layer: FSA Layer with the database structure.